"Polish Mistakes" (Savory Sausage Cheese Bites)

 1 lb Velveeta Cheese, cubed

-Cook meats, adding in sauces and ketchup.
-Then melt over with cheese cubes.
-Let it cool and thicken a bit, then spoon over rye bread.
+In a large skillet or pot, cook meats and drain.
+Add in sauces and ketchup.
+Then melt in cheese cubes.
+Remove from stove and let it cool and thicken for a few minutes.
+Place rye bread (or other choice) on a parchment lined baking tray, then spoon cheesy meat over rye bread.
+Spread to the edges.
 Bake in oven at 350* for 8-10 minutes or until cheese bubbles.
 Serve immediately or cooled.

 Comments